JohnDecker1/BlackHOle-battles/README.md

-# BlackHOle-battles
+# BlackholeBattles.github.io
-This is for CS312 graphics class working with THREE.js libraries
+This is a hosted github repository for THREE.js applied project
-Authors:
-John Decker
-John Michelsen
-Johnson, Kevin